mullaasad5420c/newos/docs/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-SAGE-AI can significantly enhance build system stability by:
-- **Automated Testing:** Continuously running tests on different architectures (i386, x86_64, ARM64, RISC-V) to catch architecture-specific issues early.
-- **Predictive Analytics:** Using historical build data, SAGE-AI can predict potential build failures and suggest preemptive fixes.
+- **Positive Impact:** SAGE-AI can analyze build logs and identify patterns that lead to successful or failed builds.
+It can suggest optimizations to the build system to improve reliability.
+For example, it can identify dependencies that frequently cause build failures and propose solutions like caching or parallelizing builds.
+- **Metrics to Monitor:** Successful builds in the last 7 days.
+A consistent increase in this number indicates improved build reliability.
-- **Real-time Monitoring:** Providing real-time feedback on build logs to quickly identify and resolve issues.
+- **Recommendations:** Implement SAGE-AI to monitor build logs and provide real-time feedback on build stability.

-**Build System Health:**
-- **Successful Builds (Last 7 Days):** $(git log --since="7 days ago" --oneline | wc -l)
-- **Build Reliability:** With SAGE-AI's assistance, the build
+### 🐛 Bug Detection & Resolution
+**How AI Helps Identify and Fix Issues:**
+- **Bug Detection:** SAGE-AI can analyze code changes, test results, and issue reports to predict potential bugs

 ---